waffle-iron/docs-rackspace/doc/tools/docs-engineering-hb.md

 You can also find contribution information in the CONTRIBUTING guidelines found in the documentation source repositories.

+**Note:** For information about how to find a documentation source repository, see [Managing GitHub source repositories for documentation](managing-github-source-repositories-for-documentation).

 **General contribution workflow**

 1. **Create an issue for your work.**